Appdynamics/HA-toolkit/README.txt

 All of the above commands may not be needed, and some of them may prompt for a password.

+Permissions need to be as below:

+    chmod 700 .ssh
+    chmod 644 .ssh/id_rsa.pub
+    chmod 600 .ssh/id_rsa
+    chmod 600 .ssh/authorized_keys

+To check if the passwordless ssh succeeds test it with the command below.

+ssh -oNumberOfPasswordPrompts=0 other_node "echo success"

 	2) reliable symmetrical reverse host lookup must be configured.  the best way is to place the host names into each /etc/hosts file.   reverse DNS adds an additional point of failure.